ng-Classic/ng-classic/aio/content/guide/upgrade-setup.md

 **AUDIENCE**: <br />
 Use this guide **only** in the context of  [Upgrading from AngularJS](guide/upgrade "Upgrading from AngularJS to Angular") or [Upgrading for Performance](guide/upgrade-performance "Upgrading for Performance").
-Those Upgrade guides refer to this Setup guide for information about using the [deprecated QuickStart GitHub repository](https://github.com/angular/quickstart "Deprecated Angular ClassicQuickStart GitHub repository"), which was created prior to the current Angular Classic[CLI](cli "CLI Overview").
+Those Upgrade guides refer to this Setup guide for information about using the [deprecated QuickStart GitHub repository](https://github.com/angular/quickstart "Deprecated Angular Classic QuickStart GitHub repository"), which was created prior to the current Angular Classic [CLI](cli "CLI Overview").

 **For all other scenarios**, see the current instructions in [Setting up the Local Environment and Workspace](guide/setup-local "Setting up for Local Development").

 </div>

 <!--
-The <live-example name=quickstart>QuickStart live-coding</live-example> example is an Angular Classic*playground*.
+The <live-example name=quickstart>QuickStart live-coding</live-example> example is an Angular Classic *playground*.
 There are also some differences from a local app, to simplify that live-coding experience.
 In particular, the QuickStart live-coding example shows just the AppComponent file; it creates the equivalent of app.module.ts and main.ts internally for the playground only.
 -->